Snow, rain slam California as Michigan shivers without power

-LOS ANGELES (AP) — Heavy snow and rain pounded California and other parts of the West on Friday as the nation's latest winter storm intruded, while thousands of people in Michigan shivered through extended power outages wrought by one of the worst ice storms in decades.
+LOS ANGELES (AP) — Heavy snow and rain pounded California and other parts of the West on Friday in the nation's latest winter storm, while thousands of people in Michigan shivered through extended power outages wrought by one of the worst ice storms in decades.

 The National Weather Service warned of a “cold and dangerous winter storm” that would last through Saturday in California.
 Blizzard warnings were posted in the Sierra Nevada and Southern California mountain ranges, where as much as 5 feet (1.5 meters) of snow was expected.